Camila Cabello’s Relationship With Matthew Hussey Has Her Happier Than Ever

 The two began dating in February of this year when they were seen cozying up together on a vacation to Cabo.

 Recently, Camila has been touring with Taylor Swift on her Reputation tour, set to wrap up later this month.
 She also took home four awards at the American Music Awards in October.
-The awards included favorite collaboration of the year for “Havana” featuring Young Thug, favorite new artist of the year, favorite song – pop/rock for “Havana,” and favorite music video, also for “Havana.”
+The awards included the favorite collaboration of the year for “Havana” featuring Young Thug, favorite new artist of the year, favorite song – pop/rock for “Havana,” and favorite music video, also for “Havana.”

 In the interview with Marie Claire, the artist talked about her experience going solo after leaving the girl group Fifth Harmony.
 Although she feels it has been a mostly positive experience, there have definitely been some speed bumps along the way, especially when she was working on her hit single “Havana.”
 All in all, she says she’s learned a very important lesson from the five months she spent writing and producing the song.